Lee Johnston (motorcyclist): Return to British Supersport Championship

 Johnston returned to the British Supersport Championship in 2020.
 Towards the end of the season, he began to struggle with ankylosing spondylitis, a spinal condition that causes inflammation.

-In 2023, he was leading the championship standings when he suffered severe injuries during the North West 200, which meant he was unable to compete in the remainder of the season.
+In 2023, Johnston was leading the championship standings when he suffered severe injuries during the North West 200, which meant he was unable to compete in the remainder of the season.
 He finished 17th in the standings with two wins.

 In September 2024, Johnston returned to the series following recovery from his 2023 injuries, competing in the final three rounds of the championship.
 In the same month, he announced that Ashcourt Racing would withdraw from competition following the end of the season.
 He finished the year in 15th place in the standings.

 Johnston remained in the series for 2025, now competing for Sencat by Swan Racing.